coolworx/currency-converter/README.md

 ## Technical Requirements

 * Do your work in a new git branch (e.g. feature/[first name]).
-After finishing, push your code up into the remote branch.
+After finishing, push your code up to the remote repository.
 * Use a currency conversion service.
 Go to <a href='https://currencylayer.com/' target='_blank'>currencylayer.com</a>, create an account and subscribe to the free plan.
 You will be given a key which you will need to pass in all calls to this service's endpoints.
 * Query the endpoints to get the conversion rates and cache the response data.
 * Use React Redux (it is wired into the application already).